Book Cover Prompts: 12 Genre-Specific Templates Without Cliché

 How to refine

-Render the cover and immediately scale it to 300px wide — Amazon’s listing-thumbnail size.
+Render the cover, then immediately scale it to roughly 100px wide — close to the size Amazon shows in search results and “also bought” rails.
 If the genre isn’t obvious at that scale, the cover is failing where it matters most.
+Export at the KDP target of 2,560 × 1,600 px (1.6:1, 300 DPI) so the title stays crisp when Amazon shrinks it.
 Reserve a clean rectangle for the title (top or bottom) and never let the illustration cross into it.
-Test with the title placeholder in actual book typography, not the prompt’s “title area” mock — designers and shoppers see those very differently.
+Finally, test with the title set in real book typography in Canva or Photoshop, not the prompt’s “title area” mock — designers and shoppers read those very differently.

 Common mistakes